-COVID-19: The University of Montpellier is stepping up to help students in need
+COVID-19: The University of Montpellier is taking action to help students in need

-Continuing to study remotely without computer equipment, coping with financial difficulties after losing a job—some students are facing immense challenges during the health crisis we are currently experiencing.
-To maintain equal opportunities for all and to combat precariousness, the University of Montpellier took steps in mid-March to pursue two priority objectives: bridging the digital divide and addressing the social emergency.
+Continuing to study remotely without computer equipment, coping with financial difficulties after losing a job—some students are being put to the test during the health crisis we are currently facing.
+To maintain equal opportunities for all and to combat precarious living conditions, the University of Montpellier took steps as early as mid-March to pursue two priority objectives: bridging the digital divide and addressing the social emergency.

 Philippe Augé, President of the University of Montpellier